Millbrook's Archaeology Work at Moland House

 Millbrook also presented information and education about the archaeologist's "tools of the trade."

 There are no archaeology projects at Moland House underway currently, however, Millbrook still conducts education programs about archaeology at this site and offsite.
 Please contact us at millbrooksociety@gmail if you would like further information about our archaeological programs.

 Are you interested in getting your hands dirty!
 Join our archaeology team!

 If you want to experience the rich history of our area in a special way, or just want to experience aspects of archaeology, consider joining The Millbrook Society and meeting up with other members who share your same interests!
 If you wish to participate in the full excavation, you must join The Millbrook Society and be properly trained.
 All members of the public are able to screen under the supervision of a Millbrook Member.

 - The Speaker's House

 - Paradise Valley

-The Millbrook Society is delighted to provide archaeology as a means to help protect, preserve and educate others about our rich local history!
+The Millbrook Society supports archaeology as a means to help protect, preserve and educate about our local history.
 Millbrook also serves as an archaeological consultant for people and organizations looking to start archaeological projects on historic properties.
-For more information on these services, please visit the museum or email us, and visit this page to see news on other archaeological activities.
+For more information on these services, please contact us at millbrooksociety@gmail or check for updates on this website.